Your Song Is Good

 Your Song Is Good (stylized as YOUR SONG IS GOOD and often abbreviated YSIG) is a Japanese ska band.
 They are signed to Nayutawave Records (a Universal Music label) and Kakubarhythm.

 History

 YSIG began first as punk band School Jackets.
 Formed in the spring of 1997 by the four members of Nuts & Milk along with former Fruity frontman Jun "JxJx" Saito, the band pioneered a raw, frantic blend of thrash, funk, punk, ska and soul.
-Saito said that he had wanted to create a blend of The Jackson 5 and Charles Bronson (band).
+Saito said that he had wanted to create a blend of The Jackson 5 and Charles Bronson.
 Most songs remained under 1 minute - most under 30 seconds.
 Despite increasing popularity, the band decided to call it quits and reinvent themselves.